DataLinkX/DataLinkX.github.io/pages/research.md

 subtitle: Research in Jiang Lab
 permalink: /research
 ---
 We aim to have new scientific findings by developing statistical methods to summarize information from data and prior knowledege.
-Currently, we mainly focus on developing new statistical methods for (1) biological multi-omics data, such as (sc)RNA-seq, chip-seq, xWAS etc. to explore the mechanism underlying the bological phenotypes; and (2) multimodal data including time series data, spatial data, network data etc. to integrate information from multiple dimensions.
+Currently, we mainly focus on developing new statistical methods for (1) biological multi-omics data, such as (sc)RNA-seq, chip-seq, xWAS etc. to explore the mechanism underlying the complex phenotypes such as diseases, tumors etc.; and (2) multimodal data including time series data, spatial data, network data etc. to integrate information from multiple dimensions to explore key features and those related to response.

 ### Research Interests
 - Computational Biology